 Citizenship: Just a reminder that AET, AMT, AST, ET, GM, IS, IT, ME, OS and PA schools require all members to be U.S. Citizens.
 Make sure that you note this on all your applications for these schools.
 Also, you cannot have dual citizenship.

-NJP and Alcohol Incidents: Members MUST have Satisfactory Conduct and be Recommended for Advancement on their most recent EER to be added to any “A” School list.
-If the member receives Non-Judicial Punishment (NJP), Courts-Martial or Civil Conviction after they are on the list their name will have to be removed from the “A” School list for a minimum of 6 months.
+Disciplinary status : Members MUST have Satisfactory Conduct and be Recommended for Advancement on their most recent EER to be added to any “A” School list.
+If the member receives Non-Judicial Punishment (NJP), Courts-Martial, Civil Conviction or UNSATISFACTORY mark after they are on the list their name will have to be removed from the “A” School list for a minimum of 6 months.
 After the 6 month period has ended, the member may reapply for Class “A” School.
 If a civil conviction occurs, the six month period starts from the date NJP was awarded, or the date of arrest.
-If the member receives an alcohol incident, unsatisfactory / not recommended for advancement, performance probation or any other temporary deficiency that did not lead to NJP, Courts-Martial or Civil Conviction, then the member will have to be placed on an “ADMIN” hold.
+If the member receives a not recommended for advancement, performance probation or any other temporary deficiency that did not lead to NJP, Courts-Martial or Civil Conviction, then the member will have to be placed on an “ADMIN” hold.
 This hold can only be removed once the member is recommended for advancement on their next set of semi-annual evaluations.
-Commands are reminded to contact one of the “A” School Assignment Officers as soon as a member has received NJP, Courts-Martial, Civil Conviction or any other disciplinary action.
+Commands are reminded to contact one of the “A” School Assignment Officers as soon as a member has received NJP, Courts-Martial, Civil Conviction, UNSATISFACTORY mark or any other disciplinary action.